Celsa (Roman city): History

 It later had the only stone bridge over the upper Ebro, located in Velilla de Ebro, where remains of a bridge were reported in the 19th century.

 Marcus Emilius Lepidus, governor of Hispania Citerior, founded a colony here in 44 BC with discharged veterans of the legions, who each received a plot of land to cultivate and the grant of Roman citizenship.
 It was known as Colonia Celsa Lepida, the highest rank of Roman city and one of the only two colonies in Aragon with Caesaraugusta.
-The new town occupied an area of about 44 ha (109 acres) and played a key role as communications centre via Tarraco (Tarragona).
+The new town occupied an area of about 44 ha (109 acres) and played a key role as a communications centre via Tarraco (Tarragona).
 The population eventually numbered about 4,000.

 The settlement was soon renamed Colonia Victrix Iulia Celsa because Lepidus was removed from political office and exiled in 36 BC by Augustus, Caesar's successor.
-Celsa experienced a period of great splendour, but it was brief and from the time of Nero it began to wane.
+Celsa experienced a period of great splendour, but it was brief, and from the time of Nero it began to wane.
 Its decline is likely to be due to economic and administrative changes resulting from the creation of a new and thriving colony in the area, Caesaraugusta, which monopolised the main trade flows.